 Officeheads is an accounting firm that educates and advises clients on financial strategies that can have the greatest impact on their businesses and lives.
 Many of the team’s communication with clients happened via email, answering repetitive questions about their services and breaking down financial reports in a non-scalable, sub-optimal way.

-This led the company’s CEO, Rebecca Berneck, to consider building a client portal.
+This led the company’s CEO, Rebecca Berneck, to seek out a client portal solution.

 For Rebecca, a client portal was the ideal way to create a one-stop directory for Officeheads’ clients, providing access to all the necessary digital accounting tools and reports with easy-to-understand dashboards and videos (since many of the firm’s clients are non-technical).
-Keeping customers in the loop with up-to-date data was, for example, paramount.
+Keeping customers in the loop with up-to-date data was paramount.

-“One of the things I was trying to solve was answering questions about the contract, which is a forever thing (...)
-Questions like: ‘When are you working on my stuff?
+"One of the things I was trying to solve was answering questions about the contract, which is a forever thing (...)
+Questions like: 'When are you working on my stuff?
 How do I get a hold of people?
-What are you doing for me?”
+What are you doing for me?'" — Rebecca Berneck, CEO of Officeheads

 Why we love it